ablanco1950/DetectSpeedLicensePlate_RoboflowAPI_Filters_PaddleOCR/README.md

 AV6190 Speed: 40.5Km/h  snapshots: 2

-In which it is verified that the speed is determined by the number of snapshots in the delimited region of interest

 Comparing  with the project https://github.com/ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR the results are distinct but similars.

+In which it is verified that the speed is determined by the number of snapshots in the delimited region of interest.
+There is one error from false detections of plate A3K961 that is detected as A3k96, and spurious plate: 5T0S

+Adjustments would be necessary with real and verifiable cases.

 A camera with more frames per second is needed, a computer with better features and better license plate detection.
-And/or a routine that will detect similarities between two consecutive license plates and flag them as erroneous.

 You also get a logging file VIDEOLicenseResults.txt with the detected license plates